Jugate

 A jugate consists of two portraits side by side to suggest, to the viewer, the closeness of each to the other.
-The word comes from the Latin, jugatus, meaning joined.
-On coins, it is commonly used for married couples, brothers, or a father and son.
+The word comes from the Latin, jugatus, meaning joined or overlapping.

+On coins, it is commonly used for married couples, brothers, a father and son, or ruler and divinity.

-Often this would be a presidential and vice presidential candidates although sometimes a state or local candidate is included with a presidential candidate.
+In political contexts, it refers to the pairing of candidates with an emphasis on their joint candidacy and collaboration on campaign ideas.
+Often this would be a presidential and vice presidential candidates although sometimes a state or local candidate is included with a presidential candidate.Voters may be better able to connect with and see the candidates as a coherent team thanks to these pictures.
+Campaign posters, banners, and other promotional items featuring candidates collectively was a method of reinforcing the notion of a cohesive leadership.

 Jugates may be seen on medals, pinbacks, buttons, posters or other campaign items.
 If a third figure appears on the item, it is called a trigate.